 London, Ontario is currently the 11th largest city in Canada, with a population of 532,000 people in the census metropolitan area (2019).
 London is now southwestern Ontario’s largest municipality, with a great public transit system.
-The region has great access via London’s international airport, train, and bus stations as well as access to Highways 401, 402, and 403 to the rest of Ontario.
+The region has great access via London’s international airport, train, and bus stations as well as access to Highways 401 (connecting to Windsor and Detroit, Kitchener-Waterloo, and Toronto), 402 (connecting west to Sarnia), and 403 (connecting east to Woodstock, Brantfordand Hamilton) connecting to the rest of Ontario.

 London area has over 20 golf courses, and outdoor skating rink at the Covent Garden Market, and skiing & snowboarding at Boler Mountain.